-Travel fund adjustments for the 2013-2014 academic year (beginning July 1, 2013)>
+Travel procedures for the 2017-2018 academic year (beginning July 1, 2017)

-4. Expense Documentation Itemized receipts for legitimate travel, meal and lodging expenses are required for reimbursement.
-All domestic expenses, including meals, submitted for reimbursement or payment on a University credit card must be accompanied by an itemized receipt A credit card slip showing the total purchase only will not be accepted.
+Expense Documentation Itemized receipts for legitimate transportation, meal and lodging expenses are required for reimbursement or for University credit card coding.
+Faculty members cannot be reimbursed per diem and must have actual receipts.
 For international travel, faculty should try to get itemized receipts when available.
 When they are not, please itemize by making notes on the receipt as to what was purchased.

-If a faculty member would like to be reimbursed for pre-paid airfare and registration prior to conference travel, please submit a Disbursement Voucher to the Office of the Dean of the College (with appropriate documentation) and indicate on the form that this is a travel advance for authorized travel and list the conference and dates.
+Pre-Paid Expenses If a faculty member would like to be reimbursed for pre-paid airfare and/or registration prior to conference travel, please submit a Disbursement Voucher to the Office of the Dean of the College (with appropriate documentation) and indicate on the form that this is a travel advance for authorized travel and list the conference and dates.
 This travel advance should then be recorded on the Travel Expense Voucher.